everoute/everoute/README.md

 It works with OSI Network Model's Layer3/4.
 It leverages [Open vSwitch](https://www.openvswitchd.org) as the networking data plane.

-Everoute provides network and security service for the following platforms:
+Everoute provides network and security services for the following platforms:
 * Kubernetes cloud-native platform
 * Private Cloud
 * Public Cloud
 * Hybrid Cloud
-* Legacy Virtualization data center
+* Legacy virtualized data center

 It can be intergated within these platforms easily.